 $9 monthly maintenance charge

-BBVA Compass – BBVA encourages you to apply for one of their regular accounts, but if you are declined, they do offer the Easy Second Chance account.
+BBVA – BBVA encourages you to apply for one of their regular accounts, but if you are declined, they do offer second chance banking.

 Open with $25 minimum deposit